-This is a compilation of the Public Sector Management Act 1994 and includes the amendments made by the other written laws referred to in the following table ^{1a, 5, 8}.
+This reprint is a compilation as at 1 April 2011 of the Public Sector Management Act 1994 and includes the amendments made by the other written laws referred to in the following table 1a, 5.
 The table also contains information about any reprint.